Call-for-Code-for-Racial-Justice/FairChange/readme.md

 [Follow these instructions for setting up the web application's back end](./backend/README.md)

-### 2nd  Web Appliciation Front-end
+### Web Appliciation Front-end

 The main purpose of the website is to host the map view and search capability.
-The map is built using Leaflet and the site itself is built using React.
+The map is built using Google Maps and the site itself is built using React.

 [Follow these instructions for setting up the web application's front end ](./website/readme.md)

-### 3rd .
-Mobile App
+### Mobile App

 The mobile application is built using React Native and will run on either iOS or Android.
 In the future it would be prudent to include voice activation for the mobile app (see prototype) in order to cater for scenarios where it is not safe or not legal for users to use their mobile device by hand.